 Information on scholarships and other funding opportunities can be found HERE.

 VA Funded Students: Undergraduate students using VA funding for their BS degree need to be aware that the VA funding may not be applied to MPH graduate courses that are not counting directly toward the BS degree requirements.
 The graduate courses taken while in the BS program need to either count toward a required course for the BS, or be an elective that falls within the 120 credits required for your degree.
 MPH courses that put you over the 120 credits required for your degree may not be funded, meaning that you would have to pay the undergraduate tuition rate for those courses.

 MPH students are required to have health insurance.
 You can either go through the health insurance waiver process if you have your own health insurance that you’d like to use, or you can purchase the CSU student health insurance.

 If you are a current CSU undergraduate student and you have questions about our BS & MPH dual degree program please get in touch with Kendra Bigsby, Assistant Director, at Kendra.Bigsby@colostate.edu or at 970-491-5800.
 You can email your questions to Kendra or you can ask to schedule a time to speak with her.

 We will also be hosting information sessions throughout the year for undergraduate students to learn more about the BS/MPH dual degree program.
-This is a great time to get any questions answered that you might have, and you can REGISTER ONLINE to attend one of the sessions below.
+This is a great time to get any questions answered that you might have.
+Future information session dates and times will be posted for Fall 2022.